georgeludwig/Astrology/README.md

 Simply edit it to reflect your birthjday, and run the test.

+There is a dependency on one of my personal jar files, which is included under the libvs directory.
+Add it to your maven repo however you want to.

-The output will look something like this:
+The program output will look something like this:

 pisces and pisces with tiger and horse has a compatibility of 63 and are of the following ages 1,13,25,37,49,61,73,85